KristofferC/OhMyREPL.jl/docs/src/features/syntax_highlighting.md

 This section will describe how to create your own colorscheme.

 !!! info
-    Please refer to the [ANSIToken](@ref) section while reading this section.
+    Please refer to the [Crayons.jl](https://github.com/KristofferC/Crayons.jl) documentation while reading this section.

-We start by importing the `SyntaxHighlighter` module and the `ANSIToken` type.
+We start by loading the `Crayons` package and importing the `SyntaxHighlighter` and the ..

 ```
+using Crayons
-import OhMyREPL: Passes.SyntaxHighlighter, ANSICodes.ANSIToken
+import OhMyREPL: Passes.SyntaxHighlighter
 ```

 We now create a default colorscheme: